AGA Tucson Conference & Gala Dinner / Dance

 In this thoroughly illustrated presentation McClure discussed the different sources that are known to produce emeralds having 3-phasse inclusions and what gemologists need to know to separate them.

 Tablet to Tablet: Treasured Pages from Past to Present

-In a dramatically illustrated lecture, Dona will highlight 15 different sets of library and gem materials from 1496 to the present.
-The talk traces the development of the written word while showcasing the GIA Library's extraordinary collection of rare books about gems, minerals, and natural science.
+In a dramatically illustrated lecture, Dona highlighted 15 different sets of library and gem materials from 1496 to the present.
+The talk traced the development of the written word while showcasing the GIA Library's extraordinary collection of rare books about gems, minerals, and natural science.
 Most of these books had never before been on display until a recent exhibit in Carlsbad, California of the same name.

-Dona will include an overview of how the GIA librarians plan to provide greater access to these rare books for the gem community globally.
+Dona included an overview of how the GIA librarians plan to provide greater access to these rare books for the gem community globally.
 This goal is being achieved through a massive digitization project using newly acquired state-of-the art scanning equipment.

 (Photo by Kevin Schumacher. © GIA.)

 Covering a span over 500 years long, the books described trace the development of gemology, crystallography, jewelry manufacturing, jewelry design, pricing of gemstones and precious metals, diamond mining as well as the documentation of one family's incredible wealth: the Romanov jewels and regalia.